 Jeff Whyman's ceramics are inspired by nature, including the shells he collects.
 His vessels, teapots, and plates retain a semblance of function but are sculptures.
 His spouts are twisted, his vases sag and tilt, and his plates are rife with lumpy accretions.

-Whyman acknowledges the influence of the renowned ceramicist Peter Voulkos who elevated the medium of clay to fine art and with whom he worked for ten years at his Berkeley, California studio.
+Whyman acknowledges the influence of the renowned ceramicist Peter Voulkos who elevated the medium of clay to fine art and whom he worked with for ten years at his Berkeley, California studio.

 Whyman lives and works in Delray Beach, and this is one of a continuing series of exhibitions of work by artists in the area.